Who Is Henry Stone?

 Henry Stone’s influence in the Disco era is quite extensive.
 He discovered Harry Wayne Casey, better known as “KC” of KC and the Sunshine Band as well as T-Connection, Foxy, Little Beaver, Bobby Caldwell, and too many more to list right here.
 Check out the rest of the website, especially the Discogs section for more on that.

 His label landed two tracks, “Boogie Shoes,” and “Calypso Breakdown,” on the famous Saturday Night Fever Soundtrack, one of the most successful albums of all time.

-Stone was also instrumental to the birth of recorded hip hop, providing the seed money and one hundred thousand record pressings from his own Hialeah pressing plant for Joe Robinson and Sylvia Robinson for their Sugar Hill Records label.
+Stone was also instrumental to the birth of recorded hip hop, providing early cashflowy and credit for one hundred thousand record pressings from his own Hialeah pressing plant for Joe Robinson and Sylvia Robinson for their Sugar Hill Records label.
 He also broke their earliest releases in Florida through his distribution network and radio contacts.
-These cuts include both the 7″ and 12″ singles versions of “Rapper’s Delight” by Sugarhill Gang.

 After the T.K.
 Records bankruptcy in 1981, he founded Sunnyview Records with Morris Levy and they released the electro hip hop hit “Jamm On It” by Newcleus and the freestyle classic “Funky Little Beat,” by Connie.